What’s Included in the course?

 You are more than welcome to call me or try the live chat option, and I will happily try and answer any questions you might have.
 Alternatively, please visit our reviews platform and see what some of our previous candidates say about us.

-Enrol today and get same day access to the online course material – Available on any device.
+Enrol today and gain Instant access to the course material.

-When you are ready, contact us to arrange your City & Guilds exam for only £624.00 Inc VAT.
+When you are ready, contact us to arrange your ECS Health & Safety Awareness Test for only £60.00

 Contact us when you are ready to take the examination.